PicoCentauri/comment-artifact/README.md

     run-id:
 ```

-To allow to update the comment update the
+To allow the update of the comment change the
 [permissions](https://docs.github.com/en/actions/using-jobs/assigning-permissions-to-jobs)
-of your job to
+of your Github Action to

 ```yaml
 permissions: